John Wasty is Head of Bermuda’s Dispute Resolution practice.

 John is also repeatedly recommended by Legal 500 Caribbean as a ‘Leading Individual’ for his dispute resolution practice where he has been referred to as “one of the best litigators around, providing excellent technical yet business-savvy legal advice and jumping in with both feet to do all he can to support his client’s position,” and recommended for his Insurance and Reinsurance practice for providing “a tremendous level of service, including practical advice that focuses on solving the issues at hand.”

 John is identified as a leading commercial litigator and insurance/reinsurance specialist in the Practical Law Company’s Which Lawyer Guide.
-He is also listed as being among the world’s preeminent lawyers in The International Who’s Who of Insurance and Reinsurance Lawyers, The International Who’s Who of Business Lawyers and The International Who’s Who of Asset Recovery Lawyers.
+He is also recognised as a thought leader in the Insurance & Reinsurance chapter of WWL: Thought Leaders – Global Elite 2021.
+John is also listed as being among the world’s preeminent lawyers in The International Who’s Who of Insolvency and Restructuring Lawyers, The International Who’s Who of Insurance and Reinsurance Lawyers, The International Who’s Who of Asset Recovery and The International Who’s Who of Business Lawyers.

-John is a Fellow of the Chartered Institute of Arbitrators.
+John is Chair of the Chartered Institute of Arbitrators Bermuda Branch and a Fellow of the Chartered Institute of Arbitrators.
 In addition to being admitted in Bermuda, John has also been admitted in New York, England, Hong Kong, Canada and the British Virgin Islands.

 - Restructuring & Insolvency 2020 – Lexology Getting the Deal Through – January 2020